Single Image, Any Face: Generalisable 3D Face Generation: Method

-{\bf Joint conditioning of appearance and geometry} The key in our context is how to effectively condition the multi-view diffusion process with both the appearance of the single image $y$ and the geometry of the estimated mesh $\mathbb{M}$ (Sec. \ref{sec:preli}).
+The key in our context is how to effectively condition the multi-view diffusion process with both the appearance of the single image $y$ and the geometry of the estimated mesh $\mathbb{M}$ (Sec. \ref{sec:preli}).

 Specifically, let $N$ noisy target views at time $t$ in our multi-view diffusion process be denoted as $\mathbf{x}^{(1:N)}_t$ .
 To impose viewpoint information, we deploy a CNN encoder to project the camera angles and time embedding to the latent space, which is then added to each novel view's feature embedding $\mathbf{x}^{(1:N)}_t$ respectively.
 To represent these views in the 3D space, we construct a 3D volume with its vertex $\mathbb{V} \in \mathbb{R}^{L\times L \times L}$ extracted by a linear sampling along each dimension (where $L$ is the number of voxels in each dimension).
 For each novel view $n$, we then warp $\mathbb{V}$ according to this view's extrinsic camera parameters, into which the view's feature embedding $\mathbf{x}^{(n)}_t$ is interpolated.
 This results in an {\em appearance feature volume} $F_{a}$ containing $N$ noisy target view features.